b3hr4d/Colorful-VSCode-DarkPlus/README.md

 A Visual Studio Code theme for the who in love with dark plus default them but a bit color and some italic font customization. ✨

-About this theme, and some of the considerations made while creating it (as well as _how_ to create it should you want to make your own): [https://css-tricks.com/creating-a-vs-code-theme/](https://css-tricks.com/creating-a-vs-code-theme/)

 ## Colorful Dark

 ![First Screen](ColorfullDark.jpg)